GaiEnSuit/ud036_StarterCode/README.md

 Back end code written for the fresh_tomatoes.py

-Run entertanment_center.py as it contains teh method to create the html file.
+Run entertanment_center.py as it contains the method to create the html file.